staxrip/staxrip/README.md

 ## Support

-For bug reports and feature request please use the issue tracker:
+For bug reports and feature requests please use the issue tracker:

 https://github.com/stax76/staxrip/issues